Universal-Connect-Project/ucw-app/README.md

 docker-compose up
 ```

 That's it!
-If you have questions, please reach out to us on [GitHub Discussions]().
+If you have questions, please reach out to us.

 The images for this repo are available on [DockerHub](https://hub.docker.com/repositories/universalconnectfoundation)